DrDab/LaunchTestRun/README.md

 # Running
 1. Import this as an Eclipse Dynamic Web Project.
 2. Export the project into a .WAR.
-3. Move the .WAR file into your Apache server, in the webapps directory.
+3. Move the .WAR file into your Apache server, in the ``webapps/`` directory.
 4. In ``bin/catalina.sh``, remove the following lines:
 ```
 JDK_JAVA_OPTIONS="$JDK_JAVA_OPTIONS --add-opens=java.base/java.lang=ALL-UNNAMED"